-Although the roots of violence against life are not new-going all the way back to Genesis, when Cain took the life of his brother Abel-our modern world is now suffering under a culture of death.
+Although the roots of violence against life are not new-going all the way back to Genesis, when Cain took the life of his brother Abelour modern world is now suffering under a culture of death.
 Scientific and technological advances and an increasingly secularized world have led to an eclipse of the value of human life.
 However, respect for life requires that science and technology should always be at the service of the human person and his integral development.
 We must reject systems of structuralized sin which value efficiency and productivity over human persons.

 Governments and international institutions promote abortion and euthanasia as marks of progress and freedom.
 But this is a false and perverse understanding in which freedom is equated with absolute individualism.
 True freedom is inherently relational, recognizing that God has entrusted us to one another.
 As cultures and societies fail to recognize these objective truths, everything becomes relative, and all principles are called into question-even the fundamental right to life.
 However, the blood of Christ's sacrifice remains our constant hope.
-Christ's gift of himself on the Cross reveals how precious life truly is and gives us the strength to commit ourselves to building a culture of life.
-Christ's blood, shed for us, promises that in God's plan death will be no more, and life will be victorious.

 To proclaim Jesus is to proclaim life itself.
-Gratitude and joy at the incomparable dignity of the human person impel us to bring the Gospel of Life to the hearts of all people and make it penetrate every part of society.
+Gratitude and joy at the incomparable dignity of the human person impel us to bring the Gospel of life to the hearts of all people and make it penetrate every part of society.